How to measure your heart rate using Google Fit on iPhone

 Measure Heart Rate using Google Fit app on iPhone

-As noted by 9to5Google, the app tracks the “subtle changes in the color of your fingers” to learn about blood flow and uses algorithms to measure your heart rate.
-It does so using the iPhone camera in a bright environment.
+The app tracks the “subtle changes in the color of your fingers” to learn about blood flow and uses algorithms to measure your heart rate.
+It does so using the rear iPhone camera in a bright environment.

-• Be in a well lit room.
+• Be in a well-lit room.
 Try pointing the iPhone camera towards a light source in places with dim light.
-You can also enable the iPhone flashlight while measuring.
+You can also activate the iPhone flashlight while measuring.

 • Be comfortable, relaxed, and still.

-How to measure your heart rate using Google Fit
+Measure your heart rate using the Google Fit app on iPhone

-2) Open Google Fit and tap the bullet list icon from the bottom.
+2) Go past the introductory splash screens and tap the bullet list icon from the bottom.

 3) Tap Vitals.

-4) Under Check your heart rate, tap Get started.
-Go through the tutorial screens.
+4) Tap Get started in the Check your heart rate tile and go through the tutorial screens.
 Make sure to allow the app to access your iPhone camera.

 Check your heart rate using Google Fit on iPhone